 How to Earn or Upgrade Your Florida Appraiser License

 Property appraisers often have a flexible schedule and the potential for greater income control while enjoying the benefits that come from owning their own business.
-If you’re interested in learning how to become an appraiser in Florida or advancing your current license, McKissock Learning provides the necessary qualifying education and coursework to help you reach your objectives.
+Are you interested in learning how to become an appraiser in Florida or advancing your current license?
+McKissock Learning provides the necessary qualifying education coursework to help you reach your objectives.

 How to become an appraiser in Florida

-The first step to earn your Florida appraiser license is to get your license as a Registered Trainee Appraiser.
-As a trainee, you’ll work directly under a Certified Supervisory Appraiser who will make sure you get hands-on experience in evaluating properties, researching real estate information, and writing appraisal reports.
-Before you can apply to be a Registered Trainee Appraiser, you must complete the following steps:
+The first step to earn your Florida appraiser license is to become a Registered Trainee Appraiser.
+As a Trainee, you’ll work directly under a Certified Supervisory Appraiser who will make sure you get hands-on experience evaluating properties, researching real estate market information, and writing appraisal reports.

 Step 1: Complete the required education